• Skip to main content

 Let’s Make It: Step-by-Step Chicken Orzo Soup

 First, heat the olive oil in a soup pot over medium heat.
 Sauté the onion, celery, and carrots until tender.
 Stir in the garlic and seasoning and cook briefly.
-Stir in the broth.
+Stir in the broth and bring to a boil.

 Chopped onions, celery, and carrots in a white pot on a hot plate, ready to be cooked, with a wooden spoon and spatula nearby.